mabel-dev/mabel/mabel/DESIGN-DECISIONS.md

 zStandard is used for on-disk compression.

-zStandard was chosen over LZMA which gives better compression and LZ4 which is faster to provide balanced performance.
+zStandard was chosen over LZMA which gives better compression and LZ4 which is faster, to provide balanced performance.

 LZMA is orders of magnitude slower and not feasible as a realtime compression